ehazlett/docker-havok/readme.md

 Then run `curl foo.local` -- you should see "hello from go-static"

+# Options

+* `-docker`: TCP or Path to Docker (i.e. `unix:///var/run/docker.sock`)
+* `-etcd-machines`: Comma separated list of etcd hosts (i.e. "http://127.0.0.1:4001")
+* `-host-ip`: The non-local machine IP (i.e. 10.0.0.10 or 192.168.0.10, etc.)
+* `-root-domain`: Domain that will be used for the containers (default: `local`)

 # Knowns

-Occaisonally the initial connection to vulcan will timeout.
+* Occaisonally the initial connection to vulcan will timeout.
 Simply re-try the request.

+* I develop in containers and sometimes I have to restart Havok to get it to see the Docker events.
+This does not happen when ran from the host.